Dr Nathanial Matthews

 - The political economy and ecology of development

-Nate is a political and environmental scientist whose principal interests lie in understanding and mitigating the impacts of political and economic change on people and the environment in developing countries, especially concerning the water-energy-food nexus.
-He has professional and fieldwork experience spanning 25 countries around the globe, primarily focused in Asia and Africa.
+Nate is a political and environmental scientist whose principal interests lie in understanding and mitigating the impacts of political and economic change on people and the environment in developing countries.
+He has 15+ years of professional and fieldwork experience spanning 30 countries around the globe, primarily focused in Asia and Africa.

-Nate is recognized as a thought leader on the water-energy-food nexus and has over 20 peer reviewed publications covering environmental justice, forestry, agriculture, irrigation, hydropower, ecosystems services, resilience and the water-energy-food nexus.
-He has given over 30 invited international talks.
+Nate has published two books and over 40 peer reviewed publications covering environmental justice, forestry, agriculture, irrigation, hydropower, ecosystems services, resilience and the water-energy-food nexus.
+He has given dozens of senior level international talks.

-My focus is on interdisciplinary applied research (R4D).
-I seek to engage the end users of research at the beginning of the research process to foster impact.
+My focus is on interdisciplinary, systems and applied research (R4D).
+I seek to engage the end users of research at the beginning of the research process to develop impact.
 My current research revolves around the interconnected spheres of Water, Energy, Food and the Environment sometimes referred to as the Nexus.
 More specifically, I am interested in water, energy and food security and policy, ecosystem services and resilience, and sustainable intensification.

-I am happy to consider PhD or masters supervision for strong candidates focused on impact.
+I am happy to consider PhD or masters supervision for candidates focused on direct policy, community or business impact.